Marrina Smallwood: Powers and abilities

 Thanks to her genetic structure that is a hybrid combination of Plodex and Earth DNA, Marrina's body is amphibious, and she has pale yellow skin, large fish-like eyes, and webbed hands and feet.
 Possessing both lungs and gills, she can breathe and exist indefinitely on land or under the sea.
 She is able to withstand freezing temperatures and underwater pressures without harm.
 Her hydrodynamic proportions, sleek skin, webbed extremities, and superhuman strength aid in her swimming.
 She can sustain underwater speeds approaching 51 knots (roughly 59 mph) for several hours and is capable of massive acceleration by shedding her skin to expose a nearly frictionless inner skin layer, allowing her to briefly reach speeds in the 800–900 knot range.
 She has further demonstrated some ability to control water — in combination with her massive underwater speed, she was able to raise and ride the crest of a huge waterspout, letting her travel from an ocean shore up to three miles inland.
 After such feats, her outer skin layer can quickly regenerate to normal.
 Her skin also secretes an oil which can cause extreme constriction of the pupils — with one slap, she was able to temporarily blind Namor, himself superhumanly adapted to underwater existence.
 On dry land, she can sprint at tremendous speeds.

 Although Marrina has a friendly personality, thanks to her upbringing by her foster parents, her mental programming by the Plodex repeatedly emerges from her subconscious mind.
 Her savage instincts can even be triggered by chemical stimuli given off by other Plodex.
-When her Plodex DNA takes over, she takes on a more beast-like appearance.
-Her hands turn into talons that easily cut through most material.
+When her Plodex DNA takes over, she takes on a more beast-like appearance, gaining claws that easily cut through most material.
 Marrina can change shape to an unknown degree under the influence of her savage instincts.
 During her pregnancy, Marrina resembled a sea serpent and was over a mile in length.
 She also displayed the ability to discharge eye beams of pure kinetic force while in leviathan form.